 For example, let’s say you photographed an influencer with a pretty good social media following and they loved your photos.

-Not many photographers rely on affiliate programs because they hope for free word of mouth promotion (discussed in next step).
+Not many photographers rely on affiliate programs because they hope for free word-of-mouth promotion (discussed in the next step).

 If a photographer were to create a mini affiliate program, it would most likely be for other products that they are offering such as a Lightroom Preset bundle or Photo Overlays.

 On the other side of affiliate marketing, we have word-of-mouth promotion.

 Word-of-mouth promotion is a bit like affiliate marketing except its free promotion because the person promoting your business is doing it for free.